 - Write a 3-minute focus list – 3 min

-- Stay off your phone while you do the above – 5–10 min
+- Stay off your phone while you do the above – ongoing

 You don’t need to do it all.
-Even 2 or 3 of these habits can create a ripple effect in how your entire day unfolds.
+Even 2 or 3 of these habits can create a ripple effect that changes how your day unfolds.

 Final Thought